ariannalord/finalproject/README.md

 ## Methods
-Read papers and find information to determine their, methodology, size, repeat content, Contigs, Scaffold N50, NG50.
+Read papers and find information to determine: methodology, size, repeat content, Contigs, Scaffold N50, NG50, BUSCO, AED.

-Rerun BUSCO on each of the genomes.
+Repeats in a genome can create ambiguity in alignment and assembly which can produce biases and errors when interpreting results.

+Scaffolds are created by chaining contigs together.
+Contigs in a scaffold are separated by gaps designated by variable number of “N” letters.

+Scaffold N50: Describes completeness of assembly.
+Contigs are lined from longest to shortest, value is contig length on which the point that marks 50% of total assembly length lies.

+NG50 may be better than using N50.
+This takes into account the size or estimated size of the genome, rather than the assembly size.
+NG50 allows for meaningful comparisons between different assemblies.

+BUSCO will provide a quantitative assessment of genome assembly and annotation completeness based on evolutionarily informed expectations.

+If possible, pull together gene models and calculate AED with MAKER.
+Low AED would indicate conservation in gene structure and gene structure was well inferred,  High AED could mean divergence or technical issues in modeling the genes.

 Analyze and compare data.

+Potentially - start with comparing models of the two highest quality, most closely related species.

 ## Results